microchip-pic-avr-examples/avr16eb32-bldc-pmsm-motor-control-demo/README.md

 ## Summary

-<br>This project provides support for spinning a BLDC motor using a Trapezoidal Drive method and feedback from HALL sensors or from BEMF Zero-Crosses to achieve motor synchronization in Open Loop (Closed Loop over speed will be available in the next version).
+<br>This project provides support for spinning a BLDC motor using a Trapezoidal Drive method and feedback from HALL sensors or from BEMF Zero-Crosses to achieve motor synchronization in Open Loop and fixed Closed Loop for speed regulation.
 The control algorithm is fairly simple and robust.
 AVR-EB's hardware capabilities for scaling the PWM duty cycle and to generate complementary signals with dead-time using only one timer with it's waveform extension ensures the CPU doesn't have a big overhead and optimizes the memory usage and resources consumption.
+<br>The demo has an user layer that offers customizations to adjust motor and power board parameters that makes it suitable for multiple setups.
+There is a dedicated user layer that allow for full control without disturbing the AVR EB dedicated HW configurations.